Srivikas2004/Personal-Portfolio/README.md

-index.html: The main HTML file containing the structure of the website, including sections for the hero, about me, projects, and contact. styles.css: The stylesheet for styling the application, including layout, typography, and color schemes. script.js: The JavaScript file handling interactive elements, such as the navigation menu toggle.
+index.html: The main HTML file containing the structure of the website, including sections for the hero, about me, projects, and contact. styles.css: The stylesheet for styling the application, including layout, typography, and color schemes.